Last updated: August 14, 2026

 - Sugar (optional, 2 tbsp) – Adjust based on the natural sweetness of the berries.

-- Lemon juice (1 tbsp) – Enhances the flavor and helps maintain the vibrant color.
+- Lemon juice (1 tbsp) – Adds brightness and balances the sweetness of the berries.

 - Water (¼ cup) – Helps with blending and creates a smoother texture.